Interior FC

 The Interior is a football club from Serrekunda in the West African, state of Gambia, located near the capital of Banjul.
 They play in the GFA League Second Division, which is the highest league in Gambian football.

+History

+In 2012, Interior beat Gambia Armed Forces FC 6–5 on a penalty shootout after a 1–1 draw at full time, advancing to the quarter-finals of the Gambian Cup.

 Stadium

 The team plays at the 2,000 capacity Box Bar Mini Stadium.